fluidware/fluidsurveys-docs/chapters/Editor/basicquestions.rst

      - The question type can be altered to ask Date/Time, Date Only, Time Only, Date/Month or Month/Year.
 Date/Time is the default question
    * - 3.
 Timezone
      - Enabling this feature will create a dropdown for the user to select their appropriate timezone.
 By default, this option is disabled.
+   * - 4.
+Set to now by default
+     - When the survey is loaded, the time will be populated into the date field
+   * - 5.
+Show "Record Now" button
+     - As opposed to forcing the individual to type in the time, eg., 14:58, it is possible to allow for them to click "Record Now" which will input the correct current time
+   * - 6.
+Initial Date
+     - Chose an initial value for the date.
+The format is YYYY/MM/DD
+   * - 7.
+Initial Time
+     - Chose an initial value for the time

 .. note::

 	Despite not accepting military standard time, if the user enters 21:00, the question type will convert it to 9:00 pm

 Text Response Grid
 ^^^^^^^^^^^^^^^^^^